MicrosoftDocs/visualstudio-docs/docs/msbuild/how-to-use-project-sdk.md

    This resolver is only active if you specified an optional version.
 It can be used for any custom project SDK.

-- A .NET CLI resolver that resolves SDKs that are installed with [.NET CLI](/dotnet/core/tools/).
+- A .NET SDK resolver that resolves MSBuild SDKs that are installed with the [.NET SDK](/dotnet/core/sdk/).

    This resolver locates project SDKs such as `Microsoft.NET.Sdk` and `Microsoft.NET.Sdk.Web` that are part of the product.